TobiasPottier/Ergo-G2/README.md

 ## 🎮 Project Overview

-The *Visual GlobeTrotter* project leverages Unity and AI to create an engaging virtual environment where users can explore different locations and interact with an AI-powered guide.
+The *Virtual GlobeTrotter* project leverages Unity and AI to create an engaging virtual environment where users can explore different locations and interact with an AI-powered guide.
 The experience is designed to be educational, engaging, and fun.

 ### 🔹 Features:
 - **Virtual Travel:** Explore different environments with an interactive virtual guide.